zama-ai/concrete-ml/docs/advanced-topics/serialization.md

 - `load`: loads the model from a file.

 {% hint style="warning" %}
-A loaded model requires to be compiled once again in order to be able to execute the inference in FHE or with simulation.
+A loaded model is required to be compiled once again in order for a user to be able to execute the inference in FHE or with simulation.
 This is because the underlying FHE circuit is currently not serialized.
-There is however no such need when FHE mode is disabled.
+There is not required when FHE mode is disabled.
 {% endhint %}

 The above logistic regression model can therefore be loaded as below.